kkiarie/orchard-bot-site/data/nlu.md

 - Can i get PA to work on whatsapp
 - What social platfroms does the PA work on
 - What spcial platforms can the PA work with
+- can i connect my smart personal assistant with facebook